RBSC/Carnivore2/readme.txt

 Last minute notes
 -----------------

-The dual-slot functionality doesn't work on at least 2 computers: Sony HB-55 and HB-75.
-The reason is still unknown.
-We hope to mitigate this issue in the future versions of Boot Meny, when the subslot is invoked in the dual-slot emulation functionality.
+The default dual-slot functionality doesn't work on at least 2 computers: Sony HB-55 and HB-75.
+Please enable the "Slave Slot as Master's Subslot" option to be able to run 2 ROMs at the same time on these computers.
+This also applies to certain Arabic MSXs that have only one free available slot.

-Certain subslot combinations may not work well on MSX TurboR computers.
-We will try to fix this as well.
+If any of your CF cards or SD-to-CF adapters no longer work with Carnivore2, try to replace the IDE bios with an earlier version.
+To do this, rename BIDECMFC.ALPHA to BIDECMFC.BIN and write the IDE BIOS into Carnivore2 with the C2MAN or C2MAN40 utility.
+This bug has been reported to Konamiman.

-When a computer is just powered on with the Carnivore2 cartridge inserted into a slot, it will reboot twice.
+When a computer is just powered on with the Carnivore2 cartridge inserted into a slot, it may reboot twice.
 This is normal and was implemented to make sure that the cartridge is fully initialized after the cold boot.
 You can enable the dual-reboot feature in the Configuration settings.